 - You may need to alter or limit activities that cause heel pain.
 These include high-impact activities like running.

 - Prescription or over-the-counter medicines.
 These help reduce pain and swelling.

 - Cold packs or heat packs.
 These may ease pain.

-- Shoe inserts or padding.
+- Shoe inserts or orthotics.
 Devices such as heel cups or pads for the back of your heel can ease discomfort when moving.